Fact table

 In data warehousing, a fact table consists of the measurements, metrics or facts of a business process.
 It is located at the center of a star schema or a snowflake schema surrounded by dimension tables.
 Where multiple fact tables are used, these are arranged as a fact constellation schema.
 A fact table typically has two types of columns: those that contain facts and those that are a foreign key to dimension tables.
 The primary key of a fact table is usually a composite key that is made up of all of its foreign keys.
 Fact tables contain the content of the data warehouse and store different types of measures like additive, non-additive, and semi-additive measures.

-Fact tables provide the (usually) additive values that act as independent variables by which dimensional attributes are analyzed.
+Fact tables (usually) provide the additive values that act as independent variables by which dimensional attributes are analyzed.
 Fact tables are often defined by their grain.
 The grain of a fact table represents the most atomic level by which the facts may be defined.
 The grain of a sales fact table might be stated as "sales volume by day by product by store".
 Each record in this fact table is therefore uniquely defined by a day, product, and store.
 Other dimensions might be members of this fact table (such as location/region) but these add nothing to the uniqueness of the fact records.
 These "affiliate dimensions" allow for additional slices of the independent facts but generally provide insights at a higher level of aggregation (a region contains many stores).